supreet11agrawal/Proposal/Proposal.md

 __July 22 - August 5__ _(Week 9, 10)_

 * Implementation of 2D Random Walks in Sympy
+* Theoretical study of Random Walks on an Interval
-* Start implementing other stochastic processes about which research would have been done previously
+* Implementation of other stochastic processes about which research would have been done previously

 __August 5 - August 12__ _(Week 11)_